Oral Radiology Experts

 Part 2: Preference Testing (Think Aloud Method)

-Participants were asked to reflect on the previous tasks while freely navigating the website and prototype.
-Think-aloud responses were sorted via thematic analysis.
-Upon completion of walkthroughs, the data was analyzed.
+Five participants were asked to reflect on the previous tasks while freely navigating the website and prototype.
+Think-aloud responses were organized using thematic analysis, and the resulting data was analyzed upon completion of the walkthroughs.

 Design Handoff